This annual list of the best tax preparation franchises was revised and updated on February 24, 2022.

 Customers don’t interact with the CPAs doing the number-crunching, instead they speak with a company representative who acts like a tax concierge.
 The whole process can even be done through the company’s mobile app.

-Founded by Mario Costanz in 2014 and franchising since 2015, the number of locations currently stands at 132, none of which are company-owned and all of which are located in the US.
-(Note: This company has not updated its location data since 2018.)
+Founded by Mario Costanz in 2014 and franchising since 2015, the last known number of locations was 132 in 2018, of which none were company-owned and all were located in the US.

 An Important Note About Our Methodology